10Ring/FakeSTormer/README.md

 ## Recommended Environment
-*For experiment purposes, we encourage the installment of the following libraries.
+*For experimental purposes, we encourage the installation of the following libraries.
 Both Conda or Python virtual env should work.*

 * CUDA: 11.4
 * [Python](https://www.python.org/): >= 3.8.x